US Secretary of State Antony Blinken warns Beijing against supporting RussiaExBulletin - ExBulletin

 I have followed China's public statements during this day of meetings that you have had.
 And the public statements are quite pointed.
 China alleged that the United States hindered its economic development and that the United States attacked China's core interests, which is quite harsh in diplomatic parlance.
 Was President Xi different in private?

-Look, I don't want to characterize him or what he said.
-But I can tell you this: we had very direct, very frank, but also, in many ways, constructive conversations about two things.
+We had very direct, very frank, but also, in many ways, constructive conversations on two things.
 If you go back to the meeting between President Biden and President Xi late last year, in San Francisco and Woodside, they agreed that first of all it was very important that we have these lines of communication regular.
 We had an obligation to manage this relationship responsibly, including addressing our differences very directly, and also seeing if we could build areas of cooperation where it was in our mutual interest.

 Interview :

 One of the things you focused on was trying to get China to stop helping the Russian military as it invaded Ukraine.
 And we can talk about China's attitude here because they made a public statement.
 Their Foreign Ministry spokesperson was asked today about the end of aid to Russia and he responded: “Look, we trade with Russia and you guys help Ukraine.
 You are hypocrites.
 That sounds like a no, we're not stopping.
-It seems that's what they were saying?
+It seemed like that was what they were saying.

 Second.
 Flashes: